SB-DA/MechaCar_Statistical_Analysis/README.md

 - Because the p-value is below the 0.05 percent significance level, we can reject the null hypothesis and conclude that the PSI across Lot 3 is statistically different.

+## Study Design: MechaCar vs Competition
+- MechaCar is being designed to match or surpass the performance of general marketplace vehicles.
+This goal can best be achieved by improving factors like fuel efficiency, pricing, safety features of the MechaCar.
+In addition to the six variables from this analysis, data must be collected for all MechaCar manufacturing designs.

+- MechaCar's performance metrics are statistically similar to all vehicles from other manufacturers, so here, it would be the null hypothesis that each metric is the same.

+- ANOVA would be used in this case.
+A continuous numerical variable is compared across several groups using this test.
+We would thus compare the means of each metric across manufacturers in this analysis.

+- To conduct the test, we would require MechaCar and its competitors' data in one dataframe, with each metric grouped into one column.